 With a feeling of worthlessness, so many end up living a life that sadly spirals downhill.

 When a teenager has a support system and an encouraging mentor, it can change everything.
 Having a loving family to call their own, a child’s entire outlook on life changes.

-Fear and despair is turned into hope of a brighter future.
+Fear and despair are turned into the hope of a brighter future.
 When we have someone who believes in us, we tend to not want to let them down, we feel encouraged, and we are more likely to accomplish bigger things in life.

 When I was a small child, there was a home that we lived next to that had foster children.

 I was taught that those were the bad kids and I was not allowed to talk to or play with them.
 Later in my childhood and through no fault of my own, I ended up in foster care.